 What should I know about State Sales and Use Issues?

 After the Wayfair case, compliance with State sales and use tax requirements is now a hot-button issue.
 It is also a complicated framework because of new multi-state sales tax mandates.
 The days of “main street” retail stores only paying sales tax in one State are largely over.
-And be aware that State sales and use taxes are “trust fund” taxes – where you can be personally liable, where your personal assets are at risk.
+And be aware that State sales and use taxes are “trust fund” taxes – where you can be personally liable and where your personal assets are at risk.
 We can help you with your State sales and use tax issues, as well as your State income tax delinquencies.
 Please contact us – we are here to help.

 What makes US so different?